Miguel Nieves – Senior Developer

 As I was coming up, there wasn’t much in the way of formal education for aspiring video game developers.
 Instead I spent much of my time learning music, art, animation, drama, and absorbing as many postmortems and interviews as I could get.

 This really exploded during my time at Drexel University, where I studied Computer Science with a focus on Artificial Intelligence and Interactive Design.
 I was pretty fortunate to be a guinea pig for classes that have now become part of a Game Design Program at Drexel.
-Unlike many current college level devs, I focused growing my business and art knowledge instead of building code.
+Unlike many current college level devs, I focused on growing my business and art knowledge instead of building code.

-I joined with a brilliant artist and we starting working together up and down the east coast drawing and color custom images for people.
+I joined with a brilliant artist and we starting working together up and down the east coast drawing and coloring custom images for people.
 Over the years we created hundreds of characters and really learned how to focus on meeting client needs.

-It was awesome and humbling
+It was awesome and humbling to work alongside people I’d idolized as a child.

 He wanted a full game design doc and demos on his desk in two weeks.
 14 sleepless days later, he got it, and I was on my way out of test and into full game production!
 Schedules were tight and budgets were tighter, but together we created some real fun.
 (Check out Hot and Cold for your Nintendo DSi )